Triforcedrake/AwesomeProject/README.md

 ## Installation
 Step 1: Download the main master project file and unzip it where you want it.

+Step 2: Since this project includes firebase implementation a Firebase.config file is required.
+Guidance on how to aquire can be found here: https://firebase.google.com/docs/web/setup

-Step 2: Use a command prompt to navigate to the source level of the file (the one with the App.js file).
+Step 3: Use a command prompt to navigate to the source level of the file (the one with the App.js file).

-Step 3: From there, run
+Step 4: From there, run

 ```
 $ npm install